pycontribs/pyrax/docs/cloud_files.md

     cont.make_private()

-One thing to keep in mind is that even though the container is updated immediately, it will remain on the CDN for a period of time, depending on the value of the TTL.
+One thing to keep in mind is that even though the container is updated immediately, it remains on the CDN for a period of time, depending on the value of the TTL.

 ### CDN Log Retention
-Setting this to True will result in the CDN log files being retained in a container in your Cloud Files account.
+Setting this to True results in the CDN log files being retained in a container in your Cloud Files account.
 By default it is turned off on public containers; in order to turn it on, call:

     cf.set_cdn_log_retention(container, True)